FOCUSED: A Century of Virginia Indian Resilience

 On display February 4, 2021 to March 25, 2022

-Focus on 100 years of Virginia Indian resiliency in a yearlong special exhibition featuring personal and professional photography collections charting this century of change, from the passage and repeal of the Racial Integrity Act of 1924 to state and federal recognition today.
+A special exhibition focused on 100 years of Virginia Indian resiliency and featured personal and professional photography collections charting this century of change, from the passage and repeal of the Racial Integrity Act of 1924 to state and federal recognition today.

-In collaboration with Virginia Indian tribal communities, Jamestown Settlement, a museum of 17th-century Virginia, presented “FOCUSED: A Century of Virginia Indian Resilience,” a contemporary exhibition on display February 4, 2021 through March 25, 2022.
+In collaboration with Virginia Indian tribal communities, Jamestown Settlement presented “FOCUSED: A Century of Virginia Indian Resilience,” a contemporary exhibition on display February 4, 2021 through March 25, 2022.

 “FOCUSED” was principally a photographic exhibition drawing from collections held by the Smithsonian Institution’s National Museum of the American Indian, as well as images from anthropologist Frank Speck in 1910s to 1930s, the work of award-winning Baltimore Sun photographer A. Aubrey Bodine in the 1940s and 1950s, and portraits by contemporary American Indian photographers.